What are TurboTax’s Up to Five Days Early Refund Delivery options?

 My bank allows RTP and same day ACH, why haven’t I received it?

 Our Up to 5 Days Early offer is subject to the IRS communicating your refund amount and expected refund delivery date to TurboTax, often referred to as the refund settlement date.
-Unfortunately, If TurboTax was unable to get your refund information from the IRS in time, we are unable to provide early access to your refund amount using Real Time Payment (RTP) or Same Day ACH.
+Unfortunately, if TurboTax didn't receive your refund information from the IRS in time, we are unable to provide early access to your refund amount using Real Time Payment (RTP) or Same Day ACH.

-If we were unable to successfully deliver your refund early, you will not be charged for the Up to 5 Days Early service.
+If we were unable to successfully deliver your refund early, you won't be charged for the Up to 5 Days Early service.

 What happens to my refund if TurboTax is unable to deliver it via direct deposit?